$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs

-{Evgeny Andreevich Bespalov \hphantom{iii} Sobolev Institute of Mathematics, Novosibirsk, Russia} {Ivan Yurevich Mogilnykh \hphantom{iii} Sobolev Institute of Mathematics, Novosibirsk, Russia} {Konstantin Vasil'evich Vorob'ev \hphantom{iii} Sobolev Institute of Mathematics, Novosibirsk, Russia} { \begin{quote} {\sc Abstract. } We study nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and the Johnson graphs.
-For the first eigenvalue we obtain the minimums of $L_{\infty}$-norm for several infinite series of Johnson graphs, including $J(n,3)$ as well as general upper and lower bounds.
-The minimization of $L_{\infty}$-norm for nowhere-zero integer eigenvec\-tors with the second eigenvalue of the block graph of a Steiner triple system $S$ is equivalent to finding the minimum nowhere-zero flow for Steiner triple system $S$.
-For the all Assmuss-Mattson Steiner triple systems of order at least $99$ we prove that this minimum is bounded above by $4$.
+{Evgeny Andreevich Bespalov \hphantom{iii} Sobolev Institute of Mathematics, \hphantom{iii} pr.
+Koptyuga, 4, \hphantom{iii} 630090, Novosibirsk, Russia} {Ivan Yurevich Mogilnykh \hphantom{iii} Sobolev Institute of Mathematics, \hphantom{iii} pr.
+Koptyuga, 4, \hphantom{iii} 630090, Novosibirsk, Russia} {Konstantin Vasil'evich Vorob'ev \hphantom{iii} Sobolev Institute of Mathematics, \hphantom{iii} pr.
+Koptyuga, 4, \hphantom{iii} 630090, Novosibirsk, Russia} { \begin{quote} {\sc Abstract. } We study nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and the Johnson graphs.
+For the first eigenvalue we obtain the minimums of the $L_{\infty}$ norm for several infinite series of Johnson graphs, including $J(n,3)$ for all $n\geq 63$, as well as general upper and lower bounds.
+The minimization of the $L_{\infty}$ norm for nowhere-zero integer eigenvec\-tors with the second eigenvalue of the block graph of a Steiner triple system $S$ is equivalent to finding the minimum nowhere-zero flow for Steiner triple system $S$.
+For the all Assmuss-Mattson Steiner triple systems of the orders greater or equal to $99$ we prove that the minimum flow is bounded above by $5$.

 {\bf Keywords:} Steiner triple system, flow, strongly regular graph, Johnson graph, Grassmann graph, eigenvalue \end{quote} }